S-North/javascript-course/01-setup/tasks.md

 ## Create a blank HTML file
 1. In your project folder, create a file called index.html
-2. In VS CODE you can use the ! symbol to create the basic html boilerplate
+2. In VS Code you can use the ! symbol to create the basic html boilerplate.
+Or you can type it out manually if you want practice getting the structure right.
 3. Change the contents of the title element from "Document" to "01-Setup"
 ```html
 <!DOCTYPE html>